MicrosoftDocs/visualstudio-docs/docs/javascript/debug-nodejs.md

 ## Debug client-side script

-Visual Studio provides client-side debugging support only for Chrome and Microsoft Edge (Chromium).
+Visual Studio provides client-side debugging support only for Chrome and Microsoft Edge.
 In some scenarios, the debugger automatically hits breakpoints in JavaScript and TypeScript code and embedded scripts on HTML files.

 - For debugging client-side script in ASP.NET apps, choose **Tools** > **Options** > **Debugging**, and then select **Enable JavaScript Debugging for ASP.NET (Chrome, Edge, and IE)**.

+  If you prefer to use Chrome Developer Tools or F12 Tools for Microsoft Edge to debug client-side script, you should disable this setting.

-  For more detailed information, see the blog post [Debug JavaScript in Microsoft Edge](https://devblogs.microsoft.com/visualstudio/debug-javascript-in-microsoft-edge-from-visual-studio/) and this [post for Google Chrome](https://devblogs.microsoft.com/aspnet/client-side-debugging-of-asp-net-projects-in-google-chrome).
+  For more detailed information, see this [blog post for Google Chrome](https://devblogs.microsoft.com/aspnet/client-side-debugging-of-asp-net-projects-in-google-chrome).
 For debugging TypeScript in ASP.NET Core, see [Add TypeScript to an existing ASP.NET Core app](tutorial-aspnet-with-typescript.md).

 - For Node.js applications and other JavaScript projects, follow the steps described here.